2025—August 9-12—Chicago—Booth number 639

 Palgrave Macmillan, New York, US

 Every kind of article or book you might write can find its home here, including in fully OA books and journals.
-So you can see for yourself, Shinjini, Janelle, Elizabeth and Rebecca have hand-chosen examples that demonstrate the quality, breadth, and depth of what we publish; and also how your research might find its place here.
+So you can see for yourself, Shinjini, Janelle, Rebecca and Meredith have hand-chosen examples that demonstrate the quality, breadth, and depth of what we publish; and also how your research might find its place here.
 If you already have a book idea in mind, you can discuss it directly with an experienced Publishing Editor.
 Find out what makes publishing your book with Springer Nature different.

 S. Hitlin, S. M. Dromi, A. Luft